microsoft/vscode-wiki/[DEV]-Programming-advice-and-tips-&-tricks.md

 ### Data structures

+* native `Map` and `Set` are sorted by [insertion order](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#description) 💡 this is a little-know but can come handy
 * `ResourceMap` and `ResourceSet` which are normal maps/sets but keyed by `URI` (`src/vs/base/common/map.ts`)
 * `LRUCache` is a map with recency and trimming abilities (`src/vs/base/common/map.ts`)
 * `TernarySearchTree` is map-like with the ability to lookup sub and super-strings (useful for path containment) (`src/vs/base/common/map.ts`)